octabytes/octabytes.github.io/content/applications/note-taking/affine.md

   website: https://affine.pro/
   iframe_website: /website-iframe/applications/note-taking/affine
   dashboardImage: /images/applications/note-taking/affine/screenshot-1.jpeg
-  short_description: More than Notion and Miro's next-generation knowledge base, AFFiNE unifies planning, sorting, and creation.
+  short_description: "More than Notion and Miro's next-generation knowledge base, AFFiNE unifies planning, sorting, and creation."
-  description: Open Source, Privacy First Monday, Notion and Miro's Alternative.
+  description: "Open Source, Privacy First Monday, Notion and Miro's Alternative.
 Affine is the next-generation collaborative knowledge base for professionals.
 It's not just a collection of Docs, whiteboard, and tables.
 Transform any building block as you like.
 Say goodbye to redundancy.
-Store your data once, and keep your data as you like it.
+Store your data once, and keep your data as you like it."
   features:
     - title: Shape Your Page
       description: Docs, Kanbans, and Databases are all fully functional anywhere, anytime.
 A truly what-you-see-is-what-you-get environment for your data.
 All pages come with a document (Paper Mode) and whiteboard (Edgeless Mode) view.